ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings.Toggles>Rotate During Placement: Allow you to rotate all buildings.
 ECM.Buildings.Toggles>Show Hidden Buildings: Show hidden buildings in build menu.
 ECM.Buildings.Toggles>Unlimited Connection Length: No more length limits to pipes, cables, and passages.
-ECM.Buildings.Toggles>Unlimited Wonders: Unlimited wonder build limit (blocks the "build a wonder" achievement).
+ECM.Buildings.Toggles>Unlimited Wonders: Unlimited wonder build limit (blocks the build a wonder achievement).
 ECM.Buildings>Empty Mech Depot: Empties out selected/moused over mech depot into a small depot in front of it.
 ECM.Buildings>Moisture Vaporator Penalty: 40: Disable penalty when Moisture Vaporators are close to each other.
 ECM.Buildings>Storage Amount Of Diner & Grocery: Change how much food is stored in them (less chance of starving colonists when busy).